-Abingdon-on-Thames ‘far from the madding beaches’ to quote an interesting book on our region is geographically in the Vale of Abingdon beneath the Old Berkshire Downs.
-It is eight miles from the Chilterns Area of Outstanding Natural Beauty to the East, a similar distance to the Cotswold AONB which is West of us, the Wessex Downs start at Steventon Hill less than five miles away and being on three rivers gives many pleasurable days out.
+Abingdon-on-Thames – ‘far from the madding beaches’ to quote an interesting book on our region – is geographically in the Vale of Abingdon beneath the Old Berkshire Downs.
+It is eight miles from the Chilterns Area of Outstanding Natural Beauty (AONB) to the East, a similar distance from the Cotswold AONB to the West, the Wessex Downs start at Steventon Hill less than five miles away and the town sits on three rivers, offering a range of great activities.

 The ancient buildings have a character and charm all of their own and the town’s history is colourful and interesting.
 These pages will help you to plan your visit.

-Map guides are normally available free from the Visitor and Community Information Centre which is located on the ground floor of the Roysse Court Offices, Bridge Street, OX14 3HU or by emailing firstname.lastname@example.org.
+Map guides are normally available free from the Visitor and Community Information Centre on the ground floor of the Roysse Court Offices on Bridge Street, OX14 3HU or you can email email@example.com.

-There are QR codes on the panels of information in the town centre and these give access to an audio tour.
-The OXTRAILS phone app covers Abingdon-on-Thames, Didcot, Faringdon, Henley, Thame, Wallingford all the Southern Oxfordshire towns.
+QR codes on the information panels in the town centre give access to an audio tour.
+The OXTRAILS phone app covers Abingdon-on-Thames, Didcot, Faringdon, Henley, Thame, Wallingford and all the towns in Southern Oxfordshire.

 There are tours and history on this site of all the town’s significant buildings.

-A short walk west across Albert Park, motor enthusiasts will find the MG Car Club immediately next to where MGs were built with the attention to detail that has made them so appreciated.
+A short walk west across the beautiful Albert Park will bring motor enthusiasts to the MG Car Club, immediately next to where MGs were built with the attention to detail that has made them so appreciated.
 Kimber House OX14 1AS has MG and MGCC memorabilia on display and items for sale each weekday (check or make an appointment at weekends).

 Baroque splendour for all to enjoy Guildhall was the civic heart of Abingdon-on-Thames in the 18th and 19th centuries.
 Part of the front of the building dates from 1400 […]